microsoft/vscode-docs/docs/editor/debugging.md

 To debug a simple app in VS Code, press `kb(workbench.action.debug.start)` and VS Code will try to debug your currently active file.

-However for most debugging scenarios, creating a launch configuration file is beneficial because it allows you to configure the debug setup in details and rememembers this setup.
+However for most debugging scenarios, creating a launch configuration file is beneficial because it allows you to configure and save debugging setup details.
 VS Code keeps debugging configuration information in a `launch.json` file located in a `.vscode` folder in your workspace (project root folder) or in your [user settings](https://code.visualstudio.com/docs/editor/debugging#_global-launch-configuration) or [workspace settings](https://code.visualstudio.com/docs/editor/multi-root-workspaces#_workspace-launch-configurations).

 To create a `launch.json` file, open your project folder in VS Code (**File** > **Open Folder**) and then click on the Configure gear icon on the Debug view top bar.

 ![launch configuration](images/debugging/launch-configuration.png)

-VS Code will try to automatically detect your debug environment but if this fails you will have to choose your debug environment manually:
+VS Code will try to automatically detect your debug environment but if this fails, you will have to choose your debug environment manually:

 ![debug environment selector](images/debugging/debug-environments.png)